Mindfulness Groups

 Patrick Bryant is a Licensed Clinical Social Worker, Certified Mindfulness-Informed Professional, Certified Clinical Trauma Professional, Certified Mindful Outdoor Guide, and a Certified Clinical Hypnotherapist.
 He has over a decade of experience helping clients navigate and improve their lived experience through the lens of mindfulness and person-centered therapy.
 Patrick was trained in Mindfulness-Based Cognitive Therapy by Dr. Richard Sears, PsyD.

-In addition to owning, operating, and practicing in a group psychotherapy and holistic health practice, Patrick provides training in mindfully navigating stress in the workplace, provides clinical supervision for therapists in training, guides small groups in Mindful Outdoor Experiences, leads Mindful Outdoor Retreats, and offers workshops on mindfulness, identities and roles of men, and clinical practices.
+In addition to owning, operating, and practicing in a group psychotherapy and holistic health practice, Patrick provides training in mindfully navigating stress in the workplace, provides clinical supervision for therapists in training, guides small groups in Mindful Outdoor Experiences, leads Mindful Outdoor Adventures, and offers workshops on mindfulness, identities and roles of men, clinical practices, and integrating connection with nature into clinical practice and professional settings.

-Patrick also has extensive training and practice in Aikido, earning his black belt in 2014.
-Aikido principles of harmony, purposeful fluid movement, and intentional breath are practiced in both his personal and professional experiences.
+Patrick also has extensive training and practice in Aikido, earning his black belt more than a decade ago.
+Aikido principles of harmony, purposeful movement, and intentional breath are practiced in both his personal and professional experiences.